Integrated RGB Beam Combiner in Al2O3 Photonic Circuits with On-Chip Modulation for AR/VR Displays: Introduction

 \section{Introduction}

-Integrated photonics is rapidly advancing and making new, sophisticated technologies possible.
+Integrated photonics has enabled compact, scalable optical systems for various applications.
 One area that benefits greatly from these advances is 3D display systems, particularly autostereoscopic displays.
-These displays generate 3D images without the need for special glasses, creating a more immersive experience for the viewer.
-Achieving such effects requires precise control of light—specifically, the ability to manipulate the intensity and color of light at the pixel level.
-Integrated photonics enables this control in a compact and scalable format, which is crucial for high-resolution and energy-efficient 3D displays\cite{notaros2024}.
+These displays generate 3D images without the need for special glasses, enabling glasses-free three-dimensional perception.
+Achieving such effects requires precise control of light, specifically, the ability to manipulate the intensity and color of light at the pixel level.
+Integrated photonics enables this control in a compact and scalable format, which is crucial for high-resolution and energy-efficient 3D displays \cite{notaros2024}.

 Among the various materials used in integrated photonics, aluminum oxide stands out as particularly suitable for visible-light applications.
 It offers low optical loss and excellent transparency across the visible spectrum, making it ideal for devices that require the manipulation of red, green, and blue (RGB) light \cite{hendriks2021}.
 These three colors are the foundation of full-color displays, which are used in systems like augmented and virtual reality (AR/VR) and glassless 3D displays \cite{notaros2024}.
 By integrating the control of RGB light into a single platform, more efficient and compact display systems can be created, driving the next generation of visual technologies.